 The minimum size for hard clams is 1-1/2 inches (longest dimension).
-Whenever a person in possession of a commercial shellfish license in any vessel or vehicle is engaged in any shellfish activity, all other persons harvesting clams on or in that vessel or vehicle shall also possess a commercial clam license.
+It is illegal to harvest shellfish by any mechanical means or motive power-all harvesting on public grounds is restricted to the use of hand implements only.
+Whenever a person is in possession of a commercial shellfish license in any vessel or vehicle and is engaged in any shellfish activity, all other persons harvesting clams on or in that vessel or vehicle shall also possess a commercial shellfish license.

-FEE: \$50.00 per license (Resident); \$250 per license (Non-resident)
+FEE: Commercial Shellfish License: \$50.00 per license (Resident); \$250 per license (Non-resident)